An expert proposes accepting that Medicine “cannot cure everything”, but can accompany the entire disease

 ZARAGOZA, Dec.
 17 (EUROPA PRESS) –

-The pediatrician and president of the Ethics Commission of the Council of Medical Associations of Catalonia, Montserrat Esquerda, has advocated developing a new Medicine for the 21st century that accepts “that we cannot cure everything, but we can take care of the entire process” of illness.
+The pediatrician and president of the Deontology Commission of the Council of Medical Colleges of Catalonia, Montserrat Esquerda, has advocated developing a new Medicine for the 21st century that accepts “that we cannot cure everything, but we can take care of the entire process” of illness.

-The session was held at the headquarters of the San Valero Group, to which the USJ belongs, and was the last in a cycle that began on November 16.
+The session was held at the headquarters of Grupo San Valero, to which the USJ belongs, and was the last in a cycle that began on November 16.
 It has had the participation of the president of the Board of Trustees of the San Valero Group, Pedro Baringo, the rector of the San Jorge University, Berta Sáez, and the coordinator of the cycle, Rogelio Altisent.

-Sáez has started the act and has argued that the end of life raises ethical issues for both the patient, their family members, as well as the health personnel, and often focuses on complex issues, such as euthanasia or sedation .
+Sáez has started the event and has argued that the end of life raises ethical issues both for the patient, as well as for their families, as well as for healthcare personnel, and often focuses on complex issues, such as euthanasia or sedation .

 In his case, he wanted to emphasize the importance of the ethics of care at the end of life, which implies “a very important conceptual change and a collective effort to ensure that we support each other to live fully, until the end, each one of our moments “.